Feedback

 ART 132Intermediate Graphic Design5 CR ELEC, HUMW, Sp

 Develops use of concepts and methods to create intermediate level graphic design.
 Emphasizes document design, layout, use of color, and typography for print and web communications.
 Expands knowledge of Adobe InDesign tools and Mac operating systems.
+Lab hours are required for this course.

 Prerequisite: ART 131 or Instructor permission